 more than 80% of the Land Parcels are Land Parcels within which all Dwellings have been fully constructed and Occupied; and

-Reserved Matters Applications have been approved for all of the Hodson Land the Hodson CG One Land the Hodson CG Two Land and the Chilmington Green Developments Land including all of that land on which Dwellings and/or other development have not yet been constructed at the date such Reserved Matters Applications have been approved and works have commenced pursuant to all such Reserved Matters Appplications; and
+Reserved Matters Applications have been approved for all of the Hodson Land the Hodson CG One Land the Hodson CG Two Land and the Chilmington Green Developments Land including all of that land on which Dwellings and/or other development have not yet been constructed at the date such Reserved Matters Applications have been approved and works have commenced pursuant to all such Reserved Matters Applications; and

-the Reserved Matters Applications referred to at 2.11.3.2 above detail an aggregate of less or more Dwellings than5178 Dwellings,
+the Reserved Matters Applications referred to at 2.10.3.2 above detail an aggregate of less or more Dwellings than 5178 Dwellings,

-then the approximate total number of Dwellings capable of being built on the Hodson Land the Hodson CG One Land the Hodson CG Two Land and the Chilmington Green Developments Land for the purposes of B and B1 and E and E1 above shall be the new aggregate of all those Dwellings as detailed by all those Reserved Matters Applications and not 5178Dwellings.
+then the approximate total number of Dwellings capable of being built on the Hodson Land the Hodson CG One Land the Hodson CG Two Land and the Chilmington Green Developments Land for the purposes of B and B1 and E and E1 above shall be the new aggregate of all those Dwellings as detailed by all those Reserved Matters Applications and not 5178 Dwellings.

-Notwithstanding the provisions of clause 2.11.3 the Council and the County Council may agree (in their absolute discretion) to substitute a different number of Dwellings for the the approximate total number of Dwellings capable of being built on the Hodson Land the Hodson CG One Land the Hodson CG Two Land and the Chilmington Green Developments Land for the purposes of B and B1 and E and E1 above above than 5178Dwellings at any time.
+Notwithstanding the provisions of clause 2.10.3 the Council and the County Council may agree (in their absolute discretion) to substitute a different number of Dwellings for the approximate total number of Dwellings capable of being built on the Hodson Land the Hodson CG One Land the Hodson CG Two Land and the Chilmington Green Developments Land for the purposes of B and B1 and E and E1 above than 5178 Dwellings at any time.

-In determining the total number of all those Dwellings that are located within all those Land Parcels within which all Dwellings have been fully constructed and Occupied at the time each Positive Planning Obligation to Pay falls due under the terms of this Deed (D and D1 above) reference shall be made to the notifications to the County and County Council made pursuant to clause 7.2 of this Deed, however if necessary and in the absence of precise reasonable verifiable and up to date (at the relevant time) information from Hodson Hodson CG One Hodson CG Two Chilmington Green Develpments as to the total number of all those Dwellings that are located within all those Land Parcels within which all Dwellings have been fully constructed and Occupied at the time the relevant Positive Planning Obligation to Pay falls due the Council and/or County Council (as appropriate) shall be entitled to estimate what in their reasonable opinion is the total number of all such Dwellings for the purposes of D and D1 above applying clause 2.11.2.1 and clause 2.11.2.2.
+In determining the total number of all those Dwellings that are located within all those Land Parcels within which all Dwellings have been fully constructed and Occupied at the time each Positive Planning Obligation to Pay falls due under the terms of this Deed (D and D1 above) reference shall be made to the notifications to the County and County Council made pursuant to clause 7.2 of this Deed, however if necessary and in the absence of precise reasonable verifiable and up to date (at the relevant time) information from Hodson Hodson CG One Hodson CG Two Chilmington Green Developments as to the total number of all those Dwellings that are located within all those Land Parcels within which all Dwellings have been fully constructed and Occupied at the time the relevant Positive Planning Obligation to Pay falls due the Council and/or County Council (as appropriate) shall be entitled to estimate what in their reasonable opinion is the total number of all such Dwellings for the purposes of D and D1 above applying clause 2.10.2.1 and clause 2.10.2.2.

 For the avoidance of doubt:-

-In the event a person (who is not Hodson Developments (Ashford) Limited, Chilmington Green Developments Limited, Hodson Developments (CG One) or Hodson Developments (CG Two) Limited) acquires the freehold interest in the entirety of the land comprising more than one Land Parcel, that person shall be liable for the proportions of each sum of money due pursuant to each Positive Planning Obligation To Pay as and when each and every Positive Planning Obligation To Pay falls due under the terms of this Deed attributeable to each such Land Parcel as calculated in accordance with clause 2.11.2.1; and
+In the event a person (who is not Hodson Developments (Ashford) Limited, Chilmington Green Developments Limited, Hodson Developments (CG One) or Hodson Developments (CG Two) Limited) acquires the freehold interest in the entirety of the land comprising more than one Land Parcel, that person shall be liable for the proportions of each sum of money due pursuant to each Positive Planning Obligation To Pay as and when each and every Positive Planning Obligation To Pay falls due under the terms of this Deed attributable to each such Land Parcel as calculated in accordance with clause 2.10.2.1; and